scylladb/scylladb/docs/dev/debugging.md

 determine what is the cause of the OOM.
 If not, one has to look at the last section: the dump of the state of the small pools and the page spans.
 What we are looking for is a small pool or a span size that owns excessive amounts of memory.
-Once found (there can be more then one) the next task is to identify what the objects owning that memory are.
+Once found (there can be more than one) the next task is to identify what the objects owning that memory are.
 Note that in the case of smaller allocations, the memory is usually occupied directly by some C++ object, why in the case of larger allocations, these are